sagecodes/intro-to-python/README.md

-# Learn to Code: Introduction to JavaScript
+# Learn to Code: Introduction to Python

 Brought to you by Galvanize.
 Learn more about the way we teach code at [galvanize.com](http://galvanize.com).

-Get to this repo by typing in URL: **jsrepo.sage.codes**
+Get to this repo by typing in URL: **py.sage.codes**

 ## Overview
-The goal of this brief course is to provide you with a fun introduction to the world of web development with Javascript.
+The goal of this brief course is to provide you with a fun introduction to the world of development with Python.

 #### Here's what we'll be doing:
-* Overview of basic JavaScript concepts
+* Overview of basic Python and programming concepts
-* Building a simple application using javascript
+* Building a simple application using Python
 * Playing around and break things